Why We Created Fish Feeder (and How It Helps Mums Like You)

 Coming up with the idea was one thing.
 Making it real was another.

 Rhegan started researching, sketching, and asking questions.
 What kind of fabric would feel light and breathable on a hot day but still protect skin from the sun and hold up to the wear and tear of family life?
 Where could a zip sit so it was discreet, comfortable, and didn’t pucker in weird spots?
 How could the shirt still look flattering, instead of screaming “breastfeeding top”?
+How could the zip be hidden, so mums could get value for money and feel fashionable continuing to wear the shirt post-nursing journey?

-• Moving zips so they sat flatter.
+- Moving zips so they could be undone with one hand and so they sat flatter.

-• Changing fabrics until they felt cool and comfortable.
+- Changing fabrics until they felt cool and comfortable.

-• Tweaking the cut so it worked when bending, squatting, or wrangling a toddler.
+- Tweaking the cut so it worked when bending, squatting, or wrangling a toddler.

 What Fish Feeder Stands For